unisonweb/oldblog/_posts/2016-05-18-shared-node-stores.markdown

 post_author: Paul Chiusano
 ---

-_First, a quick update: I'm back from paternity leave and I also just wrapped up some client work so I'll be focused almost exclusively on unison for at least the next several months.
-I'm super excited to make more rapid progress now that I can really devote my full attention to it!_
+_First, a quick update: I'm back from [paternity leave](https://twitter.com/pchiusano/status/719621712434880512) and I also [just wrapped up some client work](http://pchiusano.github.io/2016-05-17/fs2-release.html) so I'll be focused on unison for at least the next several months.
+I'm super excited to make faster progress now that I can really devote my full attention to it!_

 I been thinking a lot about the implementation of the [unison distributed programming API](/2015-06-02/distributed-evaluation.html).
 Until now, I've been assuming there's is a one-to-one mapping between nodes and node stores---each node comes with its own store.
 So, for instance, you might have a million nodes, and the identity function (which has a unique hash) might be stored separately at every one of them.
 On the one hand, storage is pretty cheap, but allowing multiple nodes to reference the same store lets us _highly optimize_ the communication protocol used in the distributed programming API.